How to Make Green or Red Shatta?

 Get My Favorite Recipe

-Green or Red ShattaGreen or Red ShattaMy fascination with homemade Middle Eastern Shatta began this year.
+Green or Red ShattaGreen Red Shatta: My fascination with homemade Middle Eastern Shatta began this year.
 My journey involved cultivating six distinct chili varieties: jalapeno, serrano, anaheim, tabasco chili, banana pepper, and Fresno.
 These chilies now provide a cornerstone in my culinary adventures, adding depth and flavor to my dishes, especially when combined with garlic and onions.

 Shatta, as a tradition, took a prominent place during our mealtimes.
 A homemade jar of this Middle Eastern hot sauce frequented our dining table as much as olive oil.
 My mother often used Shatta in her creations, making sandwiches with pita bread filled with Shatta and fresh cilantro leaves.
 Although I don’t mirror her sandwich recipe, I add Shatta to my falafel sandwich, foul, or hummus for an extra kick.

-Being a chili aficionado, I find their culinary flexibility and health benefits irresistible.
+Being a chili enthusiast, I find their culinary flexibility and health benefits irresistible.
 Among all the ways to savor chilies, my preference leans towards Shatta—a delightful mix of chopped chilies, vinegar, olive oil, and garlic.

 What is Shatta Sauce?

-Whether you prefer a milder, green Shatta from jalapenos or a spicier, red Shatta from Tabasco peppers or Fresno chilies, you can customize this homemade Shatta sauce to your liking.
+Whether you prefer a milder green Shatta from jalapenos or a spicier red Shatta from Tabasco peppers or Fresno chilies, you can customize this homemade Shatta sauce to your liking.
 Learning how to make Shatta lets you add a flavorful Middle Eastern touch to your meals, enhancing both taste and visual appeal.

 Choosing the Right Peppers